huyisme-005/LaMusique/README.md

     *   A dedicated "Saved Songs" page (`/saved`) lists all saved work, allowing users to view details, load a song back into the main creation editor, or delete saved entries.
 *   **Feedback Submission**:
     *   A dedicated "Feedback" page (`/feedback`) allows users to submit detailed survey responses.
     *   Currently, submitted feedback is saved to the user's browser `localStorage`.
-(Future enhancement: Store feedback centrally for admin review).
+(Future enhancement: Store feedback centrally for admin review, see "Centralized Feedback System" in Future Enhancements).

 ## Getting Started